edHelper.com

 By Sharon Fabian

 1 Nikola Tesla was born in 1856 in Croatia.
 Growing up, he had a practical side and a poetic side.
-He has been described as a poet and a dreamer, but he was also self-disciplined and accurate.
+He has been described as a poet and a dreamer.
+He was also self-disciplined and accurate.
 Since his father was a priest -- a very strict one -- and also a writer, we might suspect that he got some of those qualities from his father.
 Nikola's mother was an uneducated woman, but she was smart.
 She was a hard worker and would use her creative talents to find ways to make housework easier.
 Nikola inherited some of her qualities too, especially her creativity.

 Paragraphs 4 to 7: